 - e. served as a Grass Roots club director for a minimum of five years.

 - f. served as a member of the board of directors of the ACC for a minimum of four years.

 - 4. Any exceptions to or exemptions from the above criteria must be initiated by a current member of the board of directors.

 The call for HOF nominations appears annually in the December Cribbage World.
 Nominations must be submitted in writing and postmarked by January 10.

 The HOF chairperson will review all letters of nomination for compliance with the nominating criteria and mail copies of each letter to the HOF voting panel (composed of twenty-five BOD members plus three panel members selected by each BOD

-to the HOF chairperson.
-The ballots will be counted in Reno prior to the February
+member).
+The ballots will be counted in Reno prior to the March

 Mail nominations to: